Tokio Marine HCC: History

 The company (formerly HCC Insurance Holdings, Inc.) was formed as Houston Casualty Company in 1974 by Stephen L. Way.
-The company reports to have paid shareholder dividends for 67 consecutive quarters.
-In 2010, it posted $2.6 billion in gross premiums, $2.3 billion in total revenue, earnings of $345 million, and a combined ratio of less than 85%.

 On June 10, 2015, the company announced it was being acquired by Japan's Tokio Marine for a fee of $7.5 billion.
 On October 27, 2015, the company announced the closing of the acquisition by Tokio Marine.
 The aggregate consideration paid in connection with the merger was approximately $7.5 billion, and the merger became effective at 4:05 p.m.
 EDT.

 Aviation

 Aviation was the first line of insurance provided by Tokio Marine HCC.
 The company's insurance for aviation includes liability, cargo, and war.
 HCC Aviation insures approximately 45,000 aircraft in the United States and more than 60 countries worldwide.

 Avemco Insurance Company was a stand-alone NYSE company acquired by Tokio Marine HCC in 1997.
-Avemco provides traditional coverage on its standard policy and protects renters and borrowers of general aviation aircraft for non-owned aircraft policy.
+Avemco provides insurance policies for renters and borrowers of general aviation aircraft.

 Houston Casualty Company Aviation (HC Aviation) writes a combination of international and U.S. commercial aviation insurance.
 USSIC Aviation writes General Aviation and special risk insurance.
-General Aviation insurance provides insurance through brokers and agents.
-USSIC Aviation is the largest insurer of warbirds (that is, propeller- and jet-driven military surplus aircraft owned individually or held by aircraft museums).
+USSIC Aviation specializes in insuring warbirds (propeller- and jet-driven military surplus aircraft owned individually or held by aircraft museums).

 Liability

 The company underwrites Directors and officers liability insurance through its HCC Global subsidiary.
 The company offers both domestic U.S. and international coverage.
-The company reports to have relationships with approximately 550 brokers in more than 50 countries.
+The company offers its international coverage through independent insurance brokers.

 Accident and health

-Tokio Marine HCC offers sports disability insurance to protect against the future loss of earnings of athletes who may become temporarily or permanently disabled and can no longer continue their professional sports career.
-Coverage is available for the team or individual players.
+Tokio Marine HCC provides sports disability insurance for professional teams and individual athletes.